Common Name: catchfly

 Tolerate: Deer, Drought, Dry Soil, Shallow-Rocky Soil

 Easily grown in average, medium, well-drained soil in full sun.
 Prefers moist soil, but will tolerate poor soils with some dryness.
+Soils must drain well in winter.
+Consider raised plantings in climates with little snow cover.
+Best silver foliage color usually occurs in drier soils.
 A short-lived perennial that may be best grown as a biennial or annual.
 Freely self-seeds.
 Deadheading flowers from plant immediately after bloom will prevent any unwanted self-seeding.

 No serious insect or disease problems.

-Leaves and flowers provide excellent color and contrast to perennial borders, wild gardens, cottage gardens or meadows.
-May be used as an accent or specimen plant.
-If flower stems are cut back after bloom, the remaining silver-gray, basal foliage can serve as an interesting ground cover (in somewhat the same manner as stachys) for the remainder of the growing season.
+This perennial is grown as much for its foliage as for its intense flowers.
+Leaves and flowers provide excellent color and contrast to perennial borders and beds.
+Interesting effect as a mass planting.
+If flower stems are cut back after bloom, the foliage will serve as an interesting ground cover (in somewhat the same manner as stachys) for the remainder of the growing season.